 Subsequently he became a GAISF/SportAccord Council Member, member of the IOC, Vice-President of the IOC Olympic Channel Services and the IOC Coordination Commissions for the Olympic Winter Games in Salt Lake City 2002, Torino 2006, Vancouver 2010, Sochi 2014, PyeongChang 2018 and Beijing 2022.
 He served as Chair of the IOC Coordination Commission for the first edition of the Winter Youth Olympic Games in Innsbruck 2012 and was a member of the 2nd Winter Youth Olympic Games in Lillehammer 2016.

-Furthermore he is President of the Association of International Olympic Winter Sports Federations (AIOWF) and has been elected as IOC Executive Member in August 2016 in Rio de Janeiro (BRA).
+Furthermore he is President of the Association of International Olympic Winter Sports Federations (AIOWF) and has been elected as IOC Honorary Member in October 2018 in Buenos Aires (ARG).

 MARC HODLER (SUI) 1951-1998